-It is our aim that all students, including those with SEND, achieve their very best outcome from their educational experience at this school.
+It is our aim that all students, and in particular those with SEND, become the very best possible versions of themselves in everyway.

 It is our aim to work successfully with parents/carers and involve them in the education of their children so we have a shared perception of desired outcomes.
 It is also our aim to work successfully with young people in our care and involve them in their own education.

 It is our aim for all teachers and staff to have high expectations of all students, particularly those with SEND.
-We want all of our students with SEND to become independent so that they are well prepared for their future, have increased opportunities in their lives and employment.
+We want all our students with SEND to become independent so that they are well prepared for their future, have increased opportunities in their lives and employment.

 The school supports the principle of inclusion for students with SEND and disabilities and believe that a policy of inclusive education has the potential to benefit all children.
 If children are educated together, whatever the nature of their needs and differences they are much more likely to accept and include one another.
 Positive adult attitudes and examples serve to develop and increase this potential.